 Check Your Air Filter

 Chassis Lubrication - Some trucks may have grease fittings on the ball joints, tie rod ends and U-joints.
 The same goes for some heavy-duty aftermarket replacement ball joints, tie rod ends and U-joints.
-But on most late model cars and light trucks, the original equipment steering, suspension and drivetrain joints are all sealed for life and do not require any lubrication or service.
+But on most late model cars, SUVs and light trucks, the original equipment steering, suspension and drivetrain joints are all sealed for life and do not require any lubrication or service.
+The low friction ball joints and tie rod ends are sealed for life and require no maintenance.

 How To Inspect Your Car's Suspension